rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-09-09-8f0ac282a9b338e6-completion-of-recovery-proceedings-under-rc-no-4795-of-2022-against-siva-balan-j.md

 stocks:
 - KALPA
 tags:
-- recovery-proceedings
+- compliance
-- enforcement-action
+- enforcement
 - kalpa-commercial
-- compliance
+- recovery
-- regulatory-action
+- regulatory
 title: Completion of Recovery Proceedings under RC No. 4795 of 2022 against Siva Balan Jaipal in the matter of Kalpa Commercial Limited
 ---